How to Make Yogurt at Home

 Flavorings for Homemade Yogurt

-If you want to avoid all sugars, another option is to use stevia-based sweeteners such as seen in the Amazon capsule above.
+- If you want to avoid all sugars, another option is to use stevia-based sweeteners.
 They offer sweetness and a little flavor without sugar.
 In my opinion, Sweetleaf brand Stevia sweetener has the best flavor and lasts longer than other brands.

 Ways to Use Yogurt